x

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.

 If you need help with your substance use disorder, we are here to help you build your confidence and momentum towards the future you want.
 We provide treatment services for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+Our services are in Florida, Illinois, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.

 Nzinga Harrison, MD